 This sample shows the affinity diagram that represents a brief overview of some potential sales problems.
 The seven tools of the Seven Management and Planning Tools Solution are closely linked and assist the user in problem solving and analysis.

 Example 2: Relations Diagram — Health Care

-This diagram was created in ConceptDraw PRO using the Relations Diagrams Objects Library from the Seven Management and Planning Tools Solution.
+This diagram was created in ConceptDraw DIAGRAM v12 using the Relations Diagrams Objects Library from the Seven Management and Planning Tools Solution.
 An experienced user spent 10 minutes creating this sample.

 This sample visualizes a relations diagram.
 This diagram looks a little deeper, and shows an example of how the problems outlined relate to each other.

 Example 3: Prioritization Matrix — Health Care Problems